UP polls: Akhilesh Yadav only cares for 'one community, one caste', says Shah | Politics

 - India

 Union Home Minister Amit Shah on Friday said Samajwadi Party president Akhilesh Yadav only cares for ''one community and one caste''.
-Addressing an election rally here, Shah said the elections in Uttar Pradesh is to secure the future of lakhs of people from the backward and dalit communities of the state.
+Addressing a rally here, Shah said the elections in Uttar Pradesh is to secure the future of lakhs of people from the backward and dalit communities of the state, and asserted that the BJP will form the next government with over 300 seats.

-Shah said his party will provide a free gas cylinder on Holi and Diwali if voted to power, and added that the BJP has worked for the development of poor and provided them free ration, medical facilities, housing and also ensured that their homes gets electricity.
+Shah said his party will provide one free gas cylinder on Holi and Diwali if voted to power, and added that the BJP has worked for the development of poor and provided them free ration, medical facilities, housing as well as ensured that their homes gets electricity.

-He said Akhilesh Yadav only sees people of one community ''which we are not part of'' and only one caste, without elaborating further. ''The SP chief sees one community with one eye and one caste with the other,'' Shah said.
+Akhilesh Yadav only sees people of one community ''which we are not part of'' and only one caste, Shah said without elaborating further. ''The SP chief sees one community with one eye and one caste with the other,'' Shah said.

 Referring to don-turned-politician Mukhtar Ansari and Atiq Ahmed, Shah said they have been sent to jail under the leadership of Yogi Adityanath. ''We are building homes for the poor on the land which were once occupied by the mafia under previous governments,'' Shah claimed.